openpay-innovations/sdk-ios/README.md

 | 218pt         | 380pt         |      44pt      |

 ### `opy` Branding
-For more details about the payment button see [OPY SDK Styleguide](Support/Images/OPY/styleguide_opy.pdf).
+For more details about the payment button see the [OPY SDK Styleguide](Support/Images/OPY/styleguide_opy.pdf).

 #### Amber with Granite Grey